Investigating psychology 1

 Part 3 centres on a key question in psychology – how can we study psychological processes that cannot be directly observed, such as language, attention or memory?

-Throughout the module you will learn also about a variety of different research methods used by psychologists, and you will have an opportunity to conduct a psychological study of your own.
+Throughout the module you'll learn about a variety of different research methods used by psychologists, and you will have an opportunity to conduct a psychological study of your own.

 The module is built around two textbooks, Investigating Psychology and Investigating Methods, and a website containing activities and audio-visual material that will form part of your core study time.
 There is also a booklet, Investigating Intelligence, which you will engage with in the first four weeks of the module.
 Throughout the module, you will be provided with an online study guide.

-The online material will extend your understanding of the topics and issues discussed in the books in a number of different ways:
+The online material will extend your understanding of the topics and issues discussed in the books in a number of ways, for example:

 - the audio-visual material picks up on specific questions addressed in each chapter